A breed apart

 We perhaps should attach greater credibility to that comment than we might initially think.
 Porsche was, after all, the person who designed the Auto Unions, who probably understood best how hard they were to drive, much less at their considerable limit.
 Remember too that Porsche and his cars were involved in grand prix racing in an era that came to be called ‘The Heroic Age’.

-Nuvolari ofter made the front page of the Italian newspapers, which resulted in one of Italy’s most famous poets giving him a little golden turtle inscribed with the words – ‘to the fastest man in the world, the slowest animal’.
+Nuvolari often made the front page of the Italian newspapers, which resulted in one of Italy’s most famous poets giving him a little golden turtle inscribed with the words – ‘to the fastest man in the world, the slowest animal’.

 Nuvolari was quite taken by this emblem, regarding it as a good luck charm.
-He had it embroidered on the yellow jersey that was his race outfit and put on all his personal stationery.
+He had it embroided on the yellow jersey that was his race outfit and put on all his personal stationery.
 He later had the golden turtle painted on the side of his personal plane.
 Not many race drivers had their own planes in those days.

 But Nuvolari was unlike other drivers and riders even in those heady days.